monta990/signatures/README.md

 | TCPDF | Bundled with GLPI — required only for QR code |
 | Outgoing mail server | GLPI → Setup → Notifications — required only for email delivery |

-> Installation validates PHP ≥ 8.1 and the GD extension with clear error messages.

 ---

 ## Installation